 Greetings and a large bouquet were received from President Petrillo.

-Present as guests of Local 343 were: Exalted Ruler Uturka and Mrs. Utorka of the Norwood Lodge of Elks, Chairman of Elks House Committee Ed Wisniewski, Bill Guile of Workmen’s Hall, and Mrs. Guile.
-Also President Jones of Local 138 Brockton, Sec.
-Curtis of Local 138.
-Pres, and Mrs. Nardueci of Local 319.
-Mr. and Mrs. Thomas Lee from Wings Club and Mr. and Mrs. Cierri of Shady Nook.
-President Doyle of CLU, Norwood, conveyed his organization’s well wishes.
-Past President John Reynolds and Mrs. Reynolds and Past Secretary McManus expressed great pleasure at being present.
+Among the guests of Local 343 were Exalted Ruler Uturka and Mrs. Uturka of the Norwood Lodge of Elks, Ed Wisniewski, chairman of the Elks House Committee, Bill Guile of Workmen’s Hall and Mrs. Guile.
+Also present were President Jones of Local 138 Brockton, Secretary Curtis of Local 138, President and Mrs. Nardueci of Local 319, Mr. and Mrs. Thomas Lee of the Wings Club, and Mr. and Mrs. Cierri of Shady Nook.
+President Doyle of the CLU, Norwood, conveyed his organization’s well wishes.
+Past President John Reynolds and Mrs. Reynolds, along with Past Secretary McManus, expressed their pleasure at attending.

-Carmine D. Mazzola was presented a life membership by Secretary Neyland in recognition of his many successful years as band director of Local 343 and many other bands in and around Norwood and Boston.
-He was also recently honored by being “guest conductor” of the famous Farm and Trade School Band in a concert at Faneuil Hall, Boston.
+A highlight of the evening was the presentation of a life membership to Carmine D. Mazzola by Secretary Neyland, recognizing his many successful years as band director of Local 343 and other bands in Norwood and Boston.
+The article noted that he had recently been honored as “guest conductor” of the Farm and Trade School Band during a concert at Faneuil Hall, Boston.

-Sixteen new members were obligated by Pres.
-Patnaude at the dinner and were introduced.
-Honorary members present, were Helen Neyland, Bill Lucey, Carl Smith, Art Hauck, M McManus, J. Reynolds, L. T. Lee, Jr., who has recently returned from duty with the Navy in the Pacific was introduced and welcomed back to the membership.
+Sixteen new members were obligated by President Patnaude during the dinner and were introduced to the membership.
+Honorary members present included Helen Neyland, Bill Lucey, Carl Smith, Art Hauck, M. McManus, J. Reynolds, and L. T. Lee, Jr., who had recently returned from duty with the Navy in the Pacific and was welcomed back into the organization.

 Top Posts-April 2026